mskim/rlayout/README.md

 $ rlayout pdf

-This will generte high resolution PDF
+This will generate high resolution PDF

 auto_save of/off: This will make it work as REPL
 I can save index.html in server folder and broadcast the progress.